Prepare SSH Access To Your Amazon EC2 Instances

 SSH with Source

-0.0.0.0/0.
-This enables SSH connections from anywhere in the world.
-If you want to limit access to just your home or work network, enter the corresponding IP address instead of
+This enables SSH connections from anywhere (0.0.0.0/0) in the world.
+If you want to limit access to just your home or work network, choose

 Generate Key Pair in AWS Console

-Just select Key Pairs in your AWS console’s EC2 tab and press Create Key Pair.
-Give it a name (e.g. knife so you know that this key pair will be used by
+Just select Key Pairs under NETWORK & SECURITY in your AWS management console and press Create Key Pair.
+Give it a name (e.g. knife so you know that this key pair will be used by knife) and press Create.
+This will create the key pair and download the private key to your local workstation.

 ~/.ssh/config and add: